frostiebot/whether/README.md

 ### `npm run deploy`

-Deploys the app to to github pages<br>
+Deploys the app to to github pages under the custom domain http://whether.harml.us
-Note that doing so causes github to "forget" the custom domain mapping I have set up to allow non-ssl connections to work for OWM's crappy API.

-So, basically, please don't deploy.
-I don't think you can anyway.

-COME AT ME, BRO!

 ## Notes